 WFH as a strategic initiative

-Forward-thinking leaders should see the opportunity not the threat.
-Leaders’ focus should be to understand the goals in short-term as well as long-term.
+Forward-thinking leaders should see the opportunity, not the threat.
+Leaders’ focus should be to understand the goals in the short-term as well as long-term.
 They should understand the rationale behind this.
-In the traditional setup we were asked to stay within the office premises for 8 or 9 hours and there was a supervisor who assigned the work to everyone in his/her team.
-It was basically a command driven culture where number of hours did matter.
-But gradually people started to think beyond the basics and found that number of hours is no longer a measurement, instead delivery should be measured against what is promised.
-This is very prominent in the software industry than any other businesses.
+In the traditional setup, we were asked to stay within the office premises for 8 or 9 hours and there was a supervisor who assigned the work to everyone in his/her team.
+It was a command-driven culture where the number of hours did matter.
+But gradually people started to think beyond the basics and found that the number of hours is no longer a measurement, instead, delivery should be measured against what is promised.
+This is very prominent in the software industry than any other business.
 With that flexibility was a hot topic and certain organizations started to promote flexibility as a work benefit.
 However, ordinary organizations cannot straightaway adopt if they have not built a trust-based culture where the employees do get the right to decide what they do to assure the bigger goals are met.
-More importantly, commitment from both leadership and employees are required to build such a culture where they value the trust within the organization.
-Should you really worry about building it remotely now?
+More importantly, commitment from both leadership and employees is required to build such a culture where they value the trust within the organization.
+Should you worry about building it remotely now?
 I think it is not the focus.
 It will be more challenging to build a new working culture from the scratch, but here is a golden opportunity to remove the traditional hat and think freshly.

 The new rules of WFH